I Vitelloni: Title

-Distributors interested in the script demanded a title change: incomprehensible to a general audience, I vitelloni was a liability to an already risky venture.
-Fellini adamantly refused to change it, having chosen the film's title after "being called a vitellone by an elderly woman expressing disapproval of one of his pranks".
+Distributors interested in the script demanded a title change: incomprehensible to a general audience, I Vitelloni was a liability to an already risky venture.
+But Fellini refused to change it, having chosen the title after "being called a vitellone by an elderly woman expressing disapproval of one of his pranks".
 For him, vitelloni were "the unemployed of the middle class, mother's pets.
 They shine during the holiday season, and waiting for it takes up the rest of the year".
-According to biographer Alpert, the term was Romagnol language|Romagnol for "veal, or calf ... used to refer to callow youths".
+According to biographer Alpert, the term is Romagnol for "veal, or calf ... used to refer to callow youths".
 Today, the term is widely translated as "big calves".

-The actual origin of the term has been defined as a cross between the Italian words for veal (vitello) and beef (bovino) implying "an immature, lazy person without a clear identity or any notion of what to do with his life".
-In a 1971 letter, co-screenwriter Ennio Flaiano offered a fuller meaning of the word: "The term vitellone was used in my day to define a young man from a modest family, perhaps a student – but one who had either already gone beyond the programmed schedule for his coursework, or one who did nothing all the time ...
+The term has also been defined as a cross between the Italian words for veal (vitello) and beef (bovino), implying "an immature, lazy person without a clear identity or any notion of what to do with his life".
+In a 1971 letter, Flaiano offered a fuller definition: "The term vitellone was used in my day to define a young man from a modest family, perhaps a student—but one who had either already gone beyond the programmed schedule for his coursework, or one who did nothing all the time ...
 I believe the term is a corruption of the word vudellone, the large intestine, or a person who eats a lot.
-It was a way of describing the family son who only ate but never 'produced' – like an intestine, waiting to be filled."
+It was a way of describing the family son who only ate but never 'produced'—like an intestine, waiting to be filled."